 Few things are as exciting as the prospect of bringing home a new puppy.

 But during this emotional time, you need to take a moment and think things through.
-Puppies are needy little creatures, who need a lot of care and attention to develop into healthy, happy adults.
+Large breed puppies are needy little creatures, who need a lot of care and attention to develop into healthy, happy adults.
 You’ll want to be sure you consider all of your puppy’s needs before bringing him home.

 This includes both having the resources to provide your new puppy with everything he needs, and the time and energy to care for him the way he deserves.
 We’ve outlined the basic requirements with our new puppy checklist below, so that you can be sure you are prepared for your journey into puppy parenthood.